stadelmanma/netl-ap-map-flow/README.rst

     C. Run the command :code:`dos2unix ./bin/*`
         * This converts Windows line endings :code:`\r\n` into unix line endings :code:`\n`
     C. Run :code:`./bin/build_model` which will build the model and link the ApertureMapModelTools package Anaconda's Python3
-    D. Run :code:`./bin/create-script-runners` to allow usage of the apm\_\* scripts in the scripts directory within babun.
+    D. Run :code:`./bin/create-script-runners` to allow usage of the files in the ./scripts directory within babun.
         * Run :code:`source ~/.zshrc` or open a new Babun terminal so it registers the changes
         * To execute one of the runner scripts simply type :code:`apm_` and then hit tab to cycle through the options.
 Use :code:`(script name) -h` for usage information.
         * If you move the netl-Ap_MAP_FLOW directory you will need to re-run the command to update the runners